gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 Choose 1-4 [1]: 2
 ```
 - Inside the VIM editor of the crontab schedule the playbook to be run 1 or 2 mins after the current server time.
+- Note: You must exit from "crontab -e" in order for the cron file to be installed.

 ```
 #Run Ansible Playbook rtr-cfg-bkup everyday at 5:15 am UTC to backup router configs